esm7/obsidian-map-view/README.md

 -   The JSON in the embedded map code block supports a still-rather-raw `autoFit` boolean flag.
 When set to `true` (i.e. add `"autoFit":true` to the code block's JSON), the map will load with the given pan and zoom, but will then perform an auto-fit and override further zoom and pan changes.
 This has the annoyance of animating zoom/pan if the saved state is different than the auto-fitted one (click Save to freeze a new state in such a case).
 I eventually want to bake this nicely to the UI with some more reasonable behaviors.

+-   The embedded map code block also supports an optional `customViewSettings` object, which allows for some adjustments to the map's UI.
+Properties and their defaults are defined in [`embeddedMap.ts`](https://github.com/esm7/obsidian-map-view/blob/master/src/embeddedMap.ts#L31-L47).

 ## Queries

 Map View supports powerful queries that are roughly similar to Obsidian's query format.